smitgd/docker-scripts-asuswrt-merlin/README-docker-via-nfs.md

 ```
 $ cd ~/auser/git-stuff/asuswrt-merlin/docker-scripts-asuswrt-merlin
 ```
-and run build-asuswrt-merlin.sh as described in README.md to do the build on OSX using Linux as the docker host.
+and run docker-build-asuswrt-merlin.sh as described in README-docker.md to do the build on OSX using Linux as the docker host.